 Infectious diseases remain a leading cause of morbidity and mortality worldwide, with HIV, tuberculosis and malaria estimated to cause 10% of all deaths each year.
-New pathogens continue to emerge, as demonstrated by the SARS epidemic in 2003 and the swine flu pandemic in 2009 and MERS CoV in 2013.
+New pathogens continue to emerge, as demonstrated by the SARS epidemic in 2003, the swine flu pandemic in 2009 and MERS CoV in 2013.

-Mathematical models are being increasingly used to elucidate the transmission of infections and to evaluate the potential impact of control programmes in reducing morbidity and mortality.
+Mathematical models are being increasingly used to understand the transmission of infections and to evaluate the potential impact of control programmes in reducing morbidity and mortality.
 Applications include determining optimal control strategies against new infections, such as swine flu or against HIV, tuberculosis and malaria, and predicting the impact of vaccination strategies against common infections such as measles and rubella.
 Modelling was used extensively in the UK during the recent swine flu pandemic to monitor the extent of ongoing transmission and the potential impact of control such as school closures and vaccination.